Advanced Settings

 Clicking 'Ok' will also populate the focal length and camera

 made in the calculator will be reflected there as well.
-However,
+Don't do

-dialog.
-Again, PHD2 never changes the guide speed setting in
+curren profile.
+Again, PHD2 never changes the guide speed setting

 your mount regardless of what may be entered in the 'Guide Speed' field.